stormasm/ghw-doc/ghw.md

 npm start
 ```

+## Github Worlds

+Github Worlds is a set of repositories located inside this tutorial that shows simple visualization techniques using Material-UI
+**[cards](https://material-ui.com/demos/cards/)**.
+The idea behind the set of demos is that data is retrieved from the
+**[Github Graphql API](https://developer.github.com/v4/)** and stored in static JSON files which are then retrieved from some cloud server and displayed inside a data visualization of Github API endpoints.
+Eventually, (in the future) this data might come live from the Graphql API but for now (in order to reduce complexity) of the demo we decided to use a simpler approach of static JSON files.

 # The set of Repositories discussed in this Tutorial

 All of the repositories in this tutorial use the